The Conversation (website): Content

 Articles are written by academic researchers in their respective areas of expertise.
 They either pitch topics or are specifically commissioned to write on a topic in which they are a subject-matter expert, including for articles about current events.
 The Conversations core staff then edits these articles, ensuring a balance between reader accessibility and academic rigour.

 Editors who work for the site frequently have past experience working for traditional news outlets.
 The original authors then review the edited version.
 Topics include politics, society, health, science, and the environment.
 Authors are required to disclose conflicts of interest.
 All articles are published under a Creative Commons Attribution/No derivatives licence.

 Fact checking

 The site often publishes fact-checks produced by academics from major universities, then blind peer reviewed by another academic who comments on the accuracy of the fact check.

-In 2016, the fact-check unit of The Conversation became accredited by the International Fact-Checking Network, an alliance of fact-checkers hosted at the Poynter Institute in the U.S. The assessment criteria require non-partisanship, fairness, transparency of funding, sources, and methods, as well as a commitment to open and honest corrections.
+In 2016, the fact-check unit of The Conversation became accredited by the International Fact-Checking Network, an alliance of fact-checkers hosted at the Poynter Institute in the United States.
+The assessment criteria require non-partisanship, fairness, and transparency of funding, sources, and methods, as well as a commitment to open and honest corrections.